 Complete Guide to Skincare for Seniors: Dryness, Bruising

-Understanding Skin Changes as We Age
+Understanding Age-Related Skin Changes

 As we age, our skin undergoes numerous changes related to genetic makeup, environmental factors, and nutrition – the single greatest contributor being sun exposure.

-As we age, the epidermis (outer layer of your skin) gradually thins and changes color due to decreased melanocytes (cells containing pigment).
+senior woman with radiant skinAs we age, we undergo a senior skin transformation.
+The epidermis (outer layer of your skin) gradually thins and changes color due to decreased melanocytes (cells containing pigment).
 This can result in uneven color patches or areas with increased pigmentation that need attention.

-Skin becomes thinner as its protective fat layer diminishes, vulnerable to damage from temperature variations or physical trauma.
-Furthermore, the production of elastin and collagen declines significantly, resulting in wrinkles.
 Aging also causes blood vessel walls to be thin, making bruising and bleeding more likely.
 Though these issues are rarely life-threatening, they may make healing wounds more challenging.

 If you detect these telltale signs of aging, you must seek medical advice immediately.
 Your physician can ascertain whether these symptoms indicate more serious health concerns or are part of the natural aging process.